Surmodics, Inc.

 💰 Revenue Streams & Monetisation Model

-• Project-based development and lifecycle services tied to customer programs, including formulation/coating development work and regulatory or technical support.
+• Product and services revenue tied to customer programs, including manufacturing and development-related work for device OEMs and diagnostics partners.

 🧠 Competitive Advantages & Market Positioning